Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Chambliss had read a few gobsmacking reports already during his time in office, but this morning’s was enough to make him sit back and quietly boggle.
 The strategic details of course would require deeper thinking and conference with his fellow leaders, but…

-“So...let me make sure I’ve got this.
-A HEAT Protector, one Master Sergeant Arés, single-handedly drove off and *attacked* an *Alpha* to protect his patients, and having done so, destroyed it with his *bare hands?”*
+"So...let me make sure I’ve got this.
+A HEAT Protector, one Master Sergeant Arés, single-handedly drove off and *attacked* an *Alpha* to protect his patients, and having done so, destroyed it with his *bare hands?"*

 Today’s briefing was courtesy of general T.A.
 Carlson, who usually brought a degree of irreverent optimism to his job.
 Today, though, his mood was grim and subdued.
-“That’s about the shape of it, Mister President.”
+"That’s about the shape of it, Mister President."

-“Aren’t those things functionally an invisible, highly maneuverable tank?”
+"Aren’t those things functionally an invisible, highly maneuverable tank?"

-“Yes.
+"Yes.
 There are tricks against the invisibility, of course.
-As for the rest, well...Arés was more.”
+As for the rest, well...Arés was more."

-Chambliss raised an eyebrow. “...Good Lord.
-And he saved *how* many?”
+Chambliss raised an eyebrow. "...Good Lord.
+And he saved *how* many?"

-“More than three dozen, sir, and that’s just in the immediate vicinity.
+"More than three dozen, sir, and that’s just in the immediate vicinity.
 We don’t have an exact count yet, we’re still piecing through all the debriefs.
 If we consider the larger context...he might well have saved everyone, including the Great Father of the Gao.
-Needless to say the Space Force has taken a keen interest, General Miller in particular.”
+Needless to say the Space Force has taken a keen interest, General Miller in particular."

-“Miller…” Chambliss’ mental filing system needed a moment to turn up a match.
-“Oh yes.
-Wait, isn’t he Air Force?”
+"Miller…" Chambliss’ mental filing system needed a moment to turn up a match.
+"Oh yes.
+Wait, isn’t he Air Force?"

-“Yes, but he commands the nine-forty-sixth air base wing, while general Jackson commands the Space Force’s nine-forty-sixth space fighter delta attached to the same base.”
+"Yes, but he commands the nine-forty-sixth air base wing, while general Jackson commands the Space Force’s nine-forty-sixth space fighter delta attached to the same base."

-“Right.
-Formerly worked with the SOR?”
+"Right.
+Formerly worked with the SOR?"

-“Still does.
-His unit retains ADCON of the Space Force members of SOR, as the Air Force is the parent department.”
+"Still does.
+His unit retains ADCON of the Space Force members of SOR, as the Air Force is the parent department."

-“Hmm.
-No wonder he’s interested…” Chambliss turned the page. “...And this Arés was wounded, possibly killed for his efforts.
-Well...that’s...a great loss, from the sounds of things.”
+"Hmm.
+No wonder he’s interested…" Chambliss turned the page. "...And this Arés was wounded, possibly killed for his efforts.
+Well...that’s...a great loss, from the sounds of things."

-“Irreplaceable, sir.”
+"Irreplaceable, sir."

 That piqued his interest.

-*“Define* irreplaceable.”
+*"Define* irreplaceable."

-“I mean exactly that, sir.
+"I mean exactly that, sir.
 We’ll never find another like him, no matter how we try.
 He is not only a great many things simultaneously that are exceptional all by themselves in any individual, he is in many of those things the very best there is, *period.* The best the human race had to offer, I would argue, and his role was protecting lives.
-Forget one in a million, that young man was, or I hope still *is,* one in ten billion or more.”
+Forget one in a million, that young man was, or I hope still *is,* one in ten billion or more."

-“...Surely you exaggerate?”
+"...Surely you exaggerate?"

-“Not in the least, Mister President.”
+"Not in the least, Mister President."
 Carlson shook his head.
-“Not even a little bit.”
+"Not even a little bit."

-His tone was so serious, and so *depressed,* that Chambliss just stared at him for a moment, then took him at his word. “...I see.
-So a hero in the truest sense of the word.”
+His tone was so serious, and so *depressed,* that Chambliss just stared at him for a moment, then took him at his word. "...I see.
+So a hero in the truest sense of the word."

-“One who took enormous personal risks to build himself into the hero he was, even by HEAT standards.
-And he may have given it all in an absolutely brilliant piece of heroism, too.”
+"One who took enormous personal risks to build himself into the hero he was, even by HEAT standards.
+And he may have given it all in an absolutely brilliant piece of heroism, too."

-“...Above and beyond the call of duty, would you say?”
+"...Above and beyond the call of duty, would you say?"
 Those were magic words, there.
 Words a President was always proud to say, and often remorseful of the circumstance.

-“That would be the general consensus, yes.
-Miller is no doubt preparing for that as we speak.”
+"That would be the general consensus, yes.
+Miller is no doubt preparing for that as we speak."

-“These things usually take time, don’t they?
-Years.”
+"These things usually take time, don’t they?
+Years."

-“Yes, but cases are seldom so clear-cut.
-In any case, they need to be done *right.* There can’t be any doubt in anyone’s mind.”
+"Yes, but cases are seldom so clear-cut.
+In any case, they need to be done *right.* There can’t be any doubt in anyone’s mind."

-“Is there?”
+"Is there?"

-“No, but minds change.
-We need to gather evidence, review reports, conduct interviews…”
+"No, but minds change.
+We need to gather evidence, review reports, conduct interviews…"

-“Right.”
+"Right."

-“And, not to put too fine a point on it, but it is in your interests that such a thing be as divorced from politics as is possible.
+"And, not to put too fine a point on it, but it is in your interests that such a thing be as divorced from politics as is possible.
 The timing matters.
-And of course, Congress...”
+And of course, Congress..."

-“Of course.”
-Chambliss put the folder down on the coffee table in front of him. “...Be honest with me, how much bloodier is this going to get?”
+"Of course."
+Chambliss put the folder down on the coffee table in front of him. "...Be honest with me, how much bloodier is this going to get?"

-“Difficult to say.
+"Difficult to say.
 The big problem is nervejam, and the Hunters use it liberally.
 Only the HEAT have any real resilience to it, thanks to their suits.
 For everyone else...where it doesn’t kill outright, it leaves men with permanent brain injuries.
 We simply *cannot* afford the level of rehabilitation that would be necessary.
 And before you object, it’s not a monetary issue.
-Rehab for a close nervejam hit requires *intense* intervention by medical staff we barely have, and the ongoing therapies, and so on.”
+Rehab for a close nervejam hit requires *intense* intervention by medical staff we barely have, and the ongoing therapies, and so on."

-“And it’s a whole planet we’re talking about.”
+"And it’s a whole planet we’re talking about."

-“Yes.
+"Yes.
 And for now, we only hold a small part of the largest city.
 Just claiming the city is going to cost...well...thousands, probably.
 And then, it’ll only be so *few* because we’re very good at this sort of work, after the last several decades.
 The Grand Army will likely see modestly heavier casualties, owing to training and, well.
-Exceptional Clan and so forth aside, most Gaoians just ain’t human infantry.”
+Exceptional Clan and so forth aside, most Gaoians just ain’t human infantry."

-“Why not just nuke the city?”
+"Why not just nuke the city?"

-“The Hunters build fast, breed faster, and as much as they love centralization they were still salvaging a debris field that covers basically the entire equator.
+"The Hunters build fast, breed faster, and as much as they love centralization they were still salvaging a debris field that covers basically the entire equator.
 Nuking that one city was never going to finish the job, and now we’re tracking large convoys moving out of the city under cover of shield emitters, carrying God-knows-what.
-Our best guess is they’re going to ground, setting up breeding bunkers.”
+Our best guess is they’re going to ground, setting up breeding bunkers."

 He moved a few papers around, and showed Chambliss a map.
-“We don’t want to get into a game of nuclear whack-a-mole.
+"We don’t want to get into a game of nuclear whack-a-mole.
 It won’t work.
 Besides, we need a foothold and the city is the only one we’ve got.
-The HEAT had to hang their asses out and take a terrible risk to earn that much - it won’t happen a second time.”
+The HEAT had to hang their asses out and take a terrible risk to earn that much - it won’t happen a second time."

 He handed over a final document: casualty estimates and projections.
-“There’s no shortcuts here, Mister President.”
+"There’s no shortcuts here, Mister President."

 Chambliss stared solemnly at the paper, letting that assessment and the numbers on the page sink in.
 Felt the weight of it.
 God...that was a lot of bereaved families in the near future.
 A stack of coffins he’d been so *certain* could be avoided, when he’d run for office.
 Maybe he had avoided a great many.

 Didn’t feel like it.

 Outwardly, he picked up his coffee and sipped it.
 With both hands, so they wouldn’t shake and betray his feelings.
-“I sense a conference with the Great Father in the near future.”
+"I sense a conference with the Great Father in the near future."

-“Once he’s recovered, I imagine.”
+"Once he’s recovered, I imagine."

-“Him too?”
+"Him too?"

-“He’s the only other one, uh, *capable* enough to match our own, so...naturally, he was involved.
+"He’s the only other one, uh, *capable* enough to match our own, so...naturally, he was involved.
 He killed the Alpha the second time.
-Hopefully permanently.”
+Hopefully permanently."

-“I beg your pardon?”
+"I beg your pardon?"

-“Their brain and some other bits are kept in an armored escape pod.
+"Their brain and some other bits are kept in an armored escape pod.
 It’s a bit sci-fi.
 But Daar physically *crushed* it.
 And took the skull home as a trophy.
-I can’t imagine it’ll come back.”
+I can’t imagine it’ll come back."

-“...Proof that heroes aren’t always nice, I suppose.”
+"...Proof that heroes aren’t always nice, I suppose."

-“Indeed.”
+"Indeed."

-“Is...what about his recovery?
-I presume he was nervejammed as well?”
+"Is...what about his recovery?
+I presume he was nervejammed as well?"

-“Repeatedly, yes.
+"Repeatedly, yes.
 Gaoians are not as sensitive to nervejam as us despite having comparable neural capability.
 They are, however, markedly more sensitive to the medicines involved.
-He is lucky he can afford the level of care that will be needed, Mister President.”
+He is lucky he can afford the level of care that will be needed, Mister President."

-“So we have *two* irreplaceable operators, one of whom is a critical head of state, both of whom have had their *brains* attacked, and we do not know the status of either of them?”
+"So we have *two* irreplaceable operators, one of whom is a critical head of state, both of whom have had their *brains* attacked, and we do not know the status of either of them?"

-“Daar’s status is reportedly good, sir.
+"Daar’s status is reportedly good, sir.
 He, uh...had an *interesting* night, I gather, thanks to the medication.
-But he walked off the battlefield otherwise uninjured, nonetheless.”
+But he walked off the battlefield otherwise uninjured, nonetheless."

-*Figures.* “And our Warhorse somehow did not.”
+*Figures.* "And our Warhorse somehow did not."

-“Different fight, different circumstances.
+"Different fight, different circumstances.
 Daar was, ah...his situation was less desperate and he had the opportunity to prepare.
 He’s also basically his own category of being.
 Physically, well.
 You’ve met him.
 Nobody is his match.
-Not really fair to compare them or their fights.”
+Not really fair to compare them or their fights."

-“...Right.
-That was probably a petty thought.”
+"...Right.
+That was probably a petty thought."

-“A natural one, sir.
-We always root for our own.”
+"A natural one, sir.
+We always root for our own."

-“Is he not our own?
-At least in a sense that matters?”
+"Is he not our own?
+At least in a sense that matters?"

-“On a certain level, sure.
+"On a certain level, sure.
 Deathworlders against the galaxy?
 I’m a fan.
-But, he ain’t human.”
+But, he ain’t human."

-“That’s not how they feel, from what I can tell.”
+"That’s not how they feel, from what I can tell."

-“No, and that’s one of the ways they may be better than us.
-They’re *intensely* loyal and they feel they owe us a great deal.”
+"No, and that’s one of the ways they may be better than us.
+They’re *intensely* loyal and they feel they owe us a great deal."

-“I hope that does not set any unreasonable expectations…”
+"I hope that does not set any unreasonable expectations…"

-“It might, in time.
+"It might, in time.
 For now we’ve done right by them.
-You in particular, Mister President; they know the politics of the thing are much more difficult for you and your party, and they are nothing if not a practical people.”
+You in particular, Mister President; they know the politics of the thing are much more difficult for you and your party, and they are nothing if not a practical people."

-“Hmm.”
+"Hmm."
 Chambliss considered things in silence for a moment.
 He had a lot of thinking to do later.
-“Well, thank you for the update.
-We will arrange appropriate communications on our end.”
+"Well, thank you for the update.
+We will arrange appropriate communications on our end."

 Carlson nodded, stood, said his goodbyes and left Chambliss to his thoughts.
 Not that he’d get long to be alone with them.
 There were meetings to attend, pieces of paper that needed his name at the bottom, policy and suchlike to review...the President was on the clock.
 It didn’t go away just because he was feeling shaken and dismayed.